Requirements to work on a cruise ship

 • Types of chemicals react with what kind of fire

 You will have to use a full firefighting suit with a self-contained breathing apparatus or SCBA.
-This is by far the most fun part of the fire fighting training in my opinion but I can see that some people didn’t enjoy as much because you have to wear the SCBA the entire time without freaking out or trying to scratch your nose.
-Trust me, your nose will itch as soon as you cannot itch it
+This is by far the most fun part of the firefighting training, in my opinion, but I can see that some people didn’t enjoy it as much because you have to wear the SCBA the entire time without freaking out or trying to scratch your nose.
+Trust me, your nose will itch as soon as you can’t itch it.

 CPR - Requirements to Work on a Cruise Ship